nodejs/node/doc/api/tls.md

 Returns {Error} object, populating it with `reason`, `host`, and `cert` on failure.
 On success, returns {undefined}.

-This function can be overwritten by providing alternative function as part of the `options.checkServerIdentity` option passed to `tls.connect()`.
+This function can be overwritten by providing an alternative function as the `options.checkServerIdentity` option that is passed to `tls.connect()`.
 The overwriting function can call `tls.checkServerIdentity()` of course, to augment the checks done with additional verification.